 Persuading the consumers to buy is not without difficulties.
 It’s a blessing that there are theories and concepts to guide the marketers, one of which is color psychology.
 Unfortunately, even this outlook is considered interesting yet controversial, at least in persuasive marketing.

 And the reason?
 The advertisers themselves cannot make sense of aligning colors with the mental models of the consumers.
 When they were able to apply the concept, the implementation is mostly based on ‘uneducated guesses.’

-First off, we should discuss the misconceptions around color psychology.
+Further, we should discuss the misconceptions around color psychology.

-Such shreds of evidence are hard to come by due to our preferences, experiences, cultural differences and contexts that muddy how colors affect each of us.
+Such shreds of evidence are hard to come by due to our preferences, experiences, cultural differences, and contexts that muddy how colors affect each of us.

 As such, universally translating our perceptions of colors into concrete feelings will prove to be difficult.
 The reason behind such is that an individual’s experience with certain objects determines how that individual feels about the colors of those objects.

 Across cultures, there may be general trends when it comes to color preferences.
 However, a wide gap exists among individuals’ color preferences even when they belong to the same culture.

 Yet another research pointed out the controversial color associations.